Cursed Job Market Signaling: Spence's Job Market Signaling Game

 \section{Spence's Job Market Signaling Game}

-The main focus of this paper is to characterize the cursed sequential equilibrium of an important signaling game: the job market signaling game introduced by \cite{spence1973job}.
-To clearly illustrate the effect of cursedness, we first consider the simplest version of the model where there is one worker (the sender) with two types and one firm (the receiver).
+This paper characterizes the cursed sequential equilibrium of an important signaling game: the job market signaling game introduced by \cite{spence1973job}.
+To illustrate the effect of cursedness, we first consider the simplest version: one worker (the sender) with two types and one firm (the receiver)